Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Power_Control_Service_PCS.md

 - NCN Nodes: x3200c0s9b0n0

 ## Power Capping
-- get_power_cap_capabilities
-- get_power_cap
-- set_power_cap
+- power-cap

-CAPMC is capable of setting node power limits on all supported compute node hardware in both liquid cooled cabinets and air cooled cabinets.
+PCS is capable of setting node power limits on all supported compute node hardware in both liquid cooled cabinets and air cooled cabinets.
 This functionality enables external software to establish an upper bound, or estimate a minimum bound, on the amount of power a system may consume.
-Separate CAPMC calls are required to power cap different compute node types as each compute node type has its own power capping capabilities.
+Separate PCS calls are required to power cap different compute node types as each compute node type has its own power capping capabilities.